TAYTS/AKFAK/README.md

 We use Docker to demonstrate how the system will work with multiple machines.
 1. Download the repository using `git clone https://github.com/TAYTS/AKFAK.git`, extract it.
 2. `docker-compose build`
-3. After step 2 is complete, open 3 terminals.
+3. After step 2 is complete, open 3 terminals (for the minimal example of 1 producer, 1 consumer.
+Repeat the instructions for terminal 2 and 3 to simulate having more producers and consumers.)

 #### On the first terminal, we will set up our zookeeper and brokers.
 | Command            | Explanation             |